JuliaLang/julia/doc/stdlib/dates.rst

    The number of sequential code characters indicate the width of the code.
 A format of ``yyyy-mm`` specifies that the code ``y`` should have a width of four while ``m`` a width of two.
 Codes that yield numeric digits have an associated mode: fixed-width or minimum-width.
 The fixed-width mode left-pads the value with zeros when it is shorter than the specified width and truncates the value when longer.
 Minimum-width mode works the same as fixed-width except that it does not truncate values longer than the width.

    When creating a ``format`` you can use any non-code characters as a separator.
 For example to generate the string "1996-01-15T00:00:00" you could use ``format``\ : "yyyy-mm-ddTHH:MM:SS".
+Note that if you need to use a code character as a literal you can use the escape character backslash.
+The string "1996y01m" can be produced with the format "yyyy\\ymm\\m".

 .. function:: DateFormat(format::AbstractString, locale::AbstractString="english") -> DateFormat